victor-mlai/Backwards-Comp-API-Cpp/README.md

 # Warning

-These tricks assume the users of your API don't require ABI compatibility, or use forward declarations or function pointer aliases for your types (In general, they shouldn't forward declare foreign types).
+These tricks assume the users of the library API don't rely on ABI compatibility as well, or use forward declarations or function pointers (since, in general, they shouldn't do so with foreign types unless explicitly pointed out by the library).

 # Project internals

 /some_unstable_lib contains a header file for each API change in the list further down.
-Each header either exposes the old API or the changed one based on the macro `BC_API_CHANGED`.
+Each header exposes both the old API and the changed API based on the `BC_API_CHANGED` macro.

 /tests represents the users of the library whose code must compile before and after the API change.

 /neg-tests contains code that should not compile after the API change.
-One file per each such case.

-All tests are run twice:
+.github/workflows/deploy.yml updates Github Pages with the new changes from this README.

-1. with the macro `BC_API_CHANGED` OFF (before the API change)
-2. and ON (after).
+.github/workflows/cmake.yml checks if the tests in /tests compile with the macro `BC_API_CHANGED` OFF (before the API change) and ON (after).
+It also checks that the negative tests compile before the API change, and **don't** compile after.

-.github/workflows/deploy.yml pushes new changes to this README to Github Pages.

 # Overview